Barry L. Clark

 I do not know many things.
 I do not know for certain how the Earth was created, I only know that God was capable of creating it in many ways, all of which could fit into the narrative passed to us in the Bible.
 I do not know if my personal preference for a solemn and liturgical form of worship is just a personal preference or if this really matters.

-In simple terms I think C.S.
+In simple terms, I think C.S.
 Lewis put it best in Mere Christianity.
 All men in all times have known there is a God because he wrote parts of his law in our hearts (natural law).
-The God of the Bible is God because his words to us and the prophecies from the Old Testament are real and it takes active denial to avoid such.
+The God of the Bible is God because his words to us and the prophecies of the Old Testament are real and it takes active denial to avoid such.
 Salvation is as simple as placing faith in the redeeming grace given to man through Jesus’ death on the cross.
-Every single other thing are complicated things, some twisted by man some worthy of examination.
+Every single other thing is debatable, some twisted by man and some worthy of examination.
 It is important to get the simple things right first.

 Politically I do not fit into any modern definition, paleo-conservative might best fit.
 I believe that there ought to be a connection between man, God, natural law and our form of government and that to be free a people must also be essentially good.
 My time in the Army, on various deployments and operations, has informed my views on the world and shown me firsthand the ramifications of bad political ideology.